Territorial Extent of of the Levite Irredentist Kingdom of the Maccabees

 - From the Maccabee Revolt to expansion under Jonathan Apphus

-- From Jonathan Apphus to expansion under Simon Matthess
+- From Jonathan Apphus to expansion under Simon Matthes

 - From Simon Matthes to expansion under John Hyrcanus I

-- From John Hyrcanus I to expansion under Aristobulus I
+- From John Hyrcanus I to transmogrification under Aristobulus I

-- From Aristobulus I to expansion under Alexander Jannæus
+- From Aristobulus I to expansion and civil war under Alexander Janneus

 - Stabilization under the rule of Queen Alexandra Shlomziyyon

-Civil war and division under the contested reigns of John II Hyrcanus and
+- Civil war, division and disintigration during the contested reigns of Judah II Aristobulus and

-Forfeiture of the Kingdom to Herod the Great under the reign of
+Herod the Great promoted to be king of the Jews under the reign of

 This is an entertaining book, but not your fathers biblical history.
 This book was written about 30 years ago, but this is not a serious impediment as the original histories on which this book is based are over 2000 years old and the most comprehensive modern history is about 100 years old.